Answering 24/7 276-623-0808

 Schedule A Free Consultation with a Trusted Black Lung Attorney Today!

 Black lung is not just a relic of the past—it’s an ongoing epidemic.
 If you or a family member is suffering or has passed away due to black lung disease, don’t wait to seek legal help.
+Our Virginia black lung lawyer is standing by to take your call.

 Call The Law Offices of Mark T. Hurt today at 276-600-2091 for a free consultation.